Ferdinand Lotz (1931 - 2020) - Obituary

 Ferdinand J. "Ferd" Lotz, III, age 89, a resident of Naperville, IL since 2010, former longtime resident of Louisville, KY, passed away on Sunday, September 13, 2020 at his home at Spring Meadows in Naperville.
 He was born on July 27, 1931 in Cincinnati, OH.

-Beloved husband of the late Sonia Lotz (nee Morelock), whom he married October 2, 1964 and who preceded him in death on July 8, 2008, loving father of Kathryn (Robert) Walsh of Naperville, IL, adored grandfather of Ryan and Parker Walsh, devoted son of the late Ferdinand and Hilda (nee Schrader) Lotz.
+Beloved husband of the late Sonia Lotz (nee Morelock), whom he married October 2, 1964 and who preceded him in death on July 8, 2008, loving father of Kathryn (Robert) Walsh of Naperville, IL, adored grandfather of Ryan and Parker Walsh, devoted son of the late Ferdinand and Hilda (nee Schrader) Lotz, brother-in-law of Charles O. Morelock of Kingsport, TN, fond uncle of Terri Lynn Dayan, Kristen Daniel and Sharon Morelock, great-uncle, cousin and friend of many.

 A celebration of Ferd's life will follow Wednesday, 11:00 AM in the funeral home.